Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 ## Credit

 ### Programs used
- - Heroku was used to deploy the game to the web.
  - Xbox Games Bar was used to record the screen and then used clideo.com was used to crop and convert my video
  - LucidChart was used to create the flow chart